Dengue Fever: Cause, Symptoms & Best Treatment Available

 How is Dengue Transmitted?

-Then the mosquito is ready to infect another person after one week and they are usually daytime feeders.
+These infected mosquitoes are ready to infect another person after one week in the same living areas and they are usually daytime feeders.

-Meanwhile the virus circulates in blood system of humans and replicate there.
+Meanwhile, the virus circulates in the blood system of humans and replicates there.

 Dengue Fever Mosquito

 These mosquitos can fly up to 400 meters but they preferably live closer to human habitats.

 Dengue mosquitoes lay eggs inside and around your house in water-filled containers or literally anything with standing water.
 However, the eggs can live through extremely dry conditions but they hatch when in contact with water.

 Whereas adult mosquitoes choose to live indoors or in dark places to get protection from wind, rain, and other conditions.

 Why is it important to know the symptoms of dengue?